CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

  });
 ```

+With this, our loading functionality should be complete.
 Run the app with `yarn serve`, then load it in the browser.
 Our local API is set up with a hard-coded one second delay before returning the restaurant list.
 So you should see the loading spinner for one second before the results appear.
 Our loading flag is working!

 Run our E2E tests and note that they still pass.
 They don't care whether or not a loading flag is shown; they just ensure that the data is eventually shown.